BurakAkcan/Custom-Layout-CollectionView/README.md

 # Custom-Layout-CollectionView

 ## ✍️ About
-This repository contains examples of custom layout collection view.
+This repository contains examples of custom layout collection view and drag, drop cells.

 ## 🤔 Why we need custom layout ?
  Collection views can be used with default flow layout.
 The layout needs a protocol to be implemented in order to get the layout information.